-That meeting unanimously formed Australia's first advocacy group to improve compliance and standards in the handling of food at all levels of the cold chain.
+This is Australia's first advocacy group devoted to improving compliance and standards in the handling of food at all levels of the cold chain.

-Against a mounting background of community pressure about the costs and environmental damage of food wastage, this new Council sees itself as an important part of the solution, encouraging innovation, compliance, waste reduction and safety across the Australian food cold chain.
+Against a mounting background of community pressure about the costs and environmental damage of food wastage, AFCCC sees itself as an important part of the solution, encouraging innovation, compliance, waste reduction and safety across the Australian food cold chain.

-'The new Council is not about promoting an industry – we want to change the industry for the better.' – Interim chair Mr Mark Mitchell
+'The AFCCC is not about promoting an industry – we want to change the industry for the better.

-'One of our priorities will be to apply whatever pressure is needed in industry and in government to make sure the existing Australian standards for cold chain food handling are properly followed,' he added.
+'One of our priorities will be to apply whatever pressure is needed in industry and in government to make sure the existing Australian standards for cold chain food handling are properly followed.